Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Simulation and Discussion

 We next investigate two facets of finite-width behavior in Example~\ref{eg:MultiHead}, which are the effect of different scaling rules on the variability of the dot-product score and the impact of a finite number of heads on the attention output.
 For comparison, \cite{yang2019tensor1} assumes $1/n$-scaling, and the infinite-head result by \cite{hron2020infinite} applies only in the limit $n,H\to\infty$.

-Figure~\ref{fig:score_vary_H}(A) shows the histogram of the empirical distribution of the dot-product score $p_{1,1}^{(1)}$ at width $n=256$ under the two scaling schemes $1/\sqrt{n}$ and $1/n$, together with the infinite-width limit distribution $\mathring p_{1,1}^{1}$.
+Figure~\ref{fig:score_vary_H}(a) shows the histogram of the empirical distribution of the dot-product score $p_{1,1}^{(1)}$ at width $n=256$ under the two scaling schemes $1/\sqrt{n}$ and $1/n$, together with the infinite-width limit distribution $\mathring p_{1,1}^{1}$.
 Even at this moderate width, the $1/n$-scaled scores are tightly concentrated around zero, whereas the $1/\sqrt{n}$-scaled scores remain spread out in a nondegenerate fashion, confirming that only the latter preserves variability away from zero at large $n$.

-Figure~\ref{fig:score_vary_H}(B) reports histograms of the attention output $y_{1}^{1}$ for $n=256$ with head counts $H=1$ and $H=256$, overlaid with the infinite-width densities of $Z^{y^{1}}$, which are approximated via Monte Carlo sampling.
+Figure~\ref{fig:score_vary_H}(b) reports histograms of the attention output $y_{1}^{1}$ for $n=256$ with head counts $H=1$ and $H=256$, overlaid with the infinite-width densities of $Z^{y^{1}}$, which are approximated via Monte Carlo sampling.
 The close agreement between finite-width histograms and their infinite-width limit curves, even when $H$ grows on the same order as $n$, demonstrates the robustness of our infinite-width approximation in the growing number of heads.
+Furthermore, it is observed that as $H$ increases, our non-Gaussian distribution approaches the Gaussian distribution from \cite{hron2020infinite}.

+Beyond the choice of scaling, our work provides a general perspective on the number of attention heads: our theory provides an accurate characterization for both finite and large numbers of heads, effectively subsuming the large-$H$ regime within a single framework.
+This robustness is confirmed by our experiments, which show our theoretical predictions remain highly accurate as $H$ grows large (Figure~\ref{fig:score_vary_H}(b)), as well as in low-rank attention setting where the number of heads $H$ increases proportionally with the network width $n$ (Appendix~\ref{app:subsec:SimLowrank}).